carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 ```
 {: .output}

-If you give `amdahl.tar.gz` as the filename in the above command, `tar` will
+If you give `amdahl.tar.gz` as the filename in the above command,
-update the existing tarball with any changes you made to the files, instead of
+`tar` will update the existing tarball with any changes you made to the files.
-recompressing everything.
+That would mean adding the new `amdahl` folder to the _existing_ folder
+(`hpc-carpentry-amdahl-46c9b4b`), doubling the size of the archive!

 > ## Working with Windows
 >